zalando/tailor/docs/Performance.md

 #### why not `perfomance.measure`(User Timing)?

-+ User Timing - `mark` and `measure` does not allow a way for pushing custom timing information.
-If you already have a metric and want to pass that information to PerformanceEntry you cannot do that right now with User Timing API.
++ User Timing - with `mark` and `measure` there is no way to pass custom timing information and have the information as part of the PerformanceEntry object.

 #### why not extend PerformanceEntry?